WakiMak/trentent.github.io-forked/_posts/2014-09-26-quick-hit-ica-tcp0-and-disconnected-sessions.md

   - Uncategorized
 tags:
   - Citrix
-  - XenApp
+  - &
 ---
-<span style="font-family: 'Segoe UI'; font-size: 9pt;">If you were to login to a Citrix server with your ID and you get ICA-TCP#0 as your session name, then disconnected your session, went to another computer and logged in (in the Metavision environment you don&#8217;t assume the exisiting session &#8212; you get a new one) you will actually take that sessionName &#8220;ICA-TCP#0&#8221; as the disconnected session made it available.
+<span style="font-family: 'Segoe UI'; font-size: 9pt;">If you were to login to a Citrix server with your ID and you get ICA-TCP#0 as your session name, then disconnected your session, went to another computer and logged in (in the Metavision environment you don't assume the exisiting session - you get a new one) you will actually take that sessionName "ICA-TCP#0" as the disconnected session made it available.
 If you reconnect to your disconnected session it will update the SessionName variable to ICA-TCP#1. </span>

-I bring this up because I was attempting to use this variable in the registry to determine a user&#8217;s process list but it fails because of the disconnected session maintaining that same value.
+I bring this up because I was attempting to use this variable in the registry to determine a user's process list but it fails because of the disconnected session maintaining that same value.

 <table>
 </table>